fleetdm/fleet/ee/cis/win-11/README.md

 Fleet's policies have been written against v2.0.0 of the benchmark.
 You can refer to the [CIS website](https://www.cisecurity.org/cis-benchmarks) for full details about this version.

-These policies cover all 521 CIS items for this benchmark.
 For requirements and usage details, see the [CIS Benchmarks](https://fleetdm.com/docs/using-fleet/cis-benchmarks) documentation.

+### Limitations

+> None.
+All items in this version of the benchmark are able to be automated.

 ### Checks that require a Group Policy template